Answers to Some Frequently Asked Questions

 How can I listen to Phantom Circuit?

-New editions are made available for you to hear via on-demand streaming on this site within a day or two of their first broadcast on Resonance Extra.
+New editions are made available for you to hear via on-demand streaming on this site within a day or two of their first broadcast on Resonance Extra (or sooner, if the station has to delay broadcast).

 This is for copyright compliance.
 Shows are streamed via MixCloud, which has a licensing arrangement with the Performing Right Society for streaming only.
 Downloadable podcasts would require a different licensing arrangement (or the removal of nearly all the commercially released tracks) so someone would have to pay for that.
 Streaming means that Phantom Circuit can bring you a wide range of music for free.